nyando/biletado-assets/README.md

 ### Database: The `db` Module

-The database connectivity is implemented with `diesel` ORM in the `db` module.
+The database connectivity is implemented with the `diesel` ORM in the `db` module.
-Connections are handled with the `r2d2` library, which allows for creation of a thread pool to handle incoming requests, so that connections are not created and destroyed for every request.
+Connections to the DB are handled with the `r2d2` library, which allows for creation of a thread pool to handle incoming requests, so that connections are not created and destroyed for every request.
 Functionality for establishing a database connection is located in the `db::dbconn` submodule.